River Suir

-The River Suir (/ʃʊər/ SHOOR; an tSiúr /ga/ or Abhainn na Siúire /ga/) is a river in Ireland that flows into the Atlantic Ocean through Waterford after a distance of 185 km.
+The River Suir (/ʃʊər/ SHOOR; an tSiúir /ga/ or Abhainn na Siúire /ga/) is a river in Ireland that flows into the Celtic Sea through Waterford after a distance of 185 km.
 The catchment area of the Suir is 3,610 km^{2}.

 Its long-term average flow rate is 76.9 cubic metres per second (m^{3}/s), about twice the flow of either the River Barrow (37.4 m^{3}/s) or the River Nore (42.9 m^{3}/s) before these join, but a little less than the Barrow's flow when it meets the Suir 20 km downstream (over 80 m^{3}/s).

 Popular with anglers, it abounds in brown trout and salmon.
 Although the Suir holds the record for a salmon taken from an Irish river (weighing 57 lb/26 kg, taken on a fly in 1874), as has been the case in many other Atlantic rivers, salmon stocks have been in decline in recent years.

 Rising on the slopes of Devil's Bit Mountain, just north of Templemore in County Tipperary, the Suir flows south through Loughmore, Thurles, Holycross, Golden and Knockgraffon.
-Merging with the River Aherlow at Kilmoyler and further on with the Tar, it turns east at the Comeragh Mountains, forming the border between County Waterford and County Tipperary.
+Merging with the River Aherlow at Kilmoyler and further on with the River Tar, it turns east at the Comeragh Mountains, forming the border between counties Waterford and Tipperary.
 It then passes through Cahir, Clonmel and Carrick-on-Suir before reaching Waterford.
 Near the Port of Waterford it meets the River Barrow at Cheekpoint to form a wide navigable estuary, capable of accommodating seagoing vessels up to 32,000 tons dwt.
 It exits to the sea between Dunmore East and Hook Head.

 Together with the Nore and the Barrow, the river is one of the trio known as The Three Sisters.